 Patrick Gallagher was born in Derrintogher, County Mayo, Ireland, on February 2, 1944.
 At the age of eighteen, like so many you Irish men and women before him, Patrick immigrated to the United States and the promise of a new life filled with opportunity.
 He quickly started on the immigrant dream: studying law while working in real estate, even getting involved in local politics as a campaign worker for Senator Robert Kennedy.
 In 1966, Patrick was drafted for service in Viet Nam.
 Despite pleas from a heartsick sister living in the states to avoid the horrors of war by merely returning to Ireland, Patrick was committed to his new home in America and instead swore her and other American relatives to secrecy to avoid worrying his family in Ireland.
-Patrick returned to his native land to visit his family, where he told no one that upon his return he would be joining the United States Marines.
+Patrick returned to Ireland to visit his family, where he told no one that upon his return he would be joining the United States Marines.

 Patrick shipped out to Viet Nam as a member of Hotel Company, 2/4 Marines, 3rd Division.
 On the night of 18 July 1966, while serving in a forward position at Cam Lo with three other Marines who were sleeping, their position came under grenade attack by enemy forces.
 The first grenade Patrick was able to kick away where it exploded only to be followed by a second grenade that fell between two of his comrades.
 Without hesitation and in an unselfish act of valor, Gallagher threw himself on the grenade to personally absorb the full brunt of the explosion and save his comrades.
 Pinned under Gallagher’s body, the grenade failed to go off.
 Gallagher continued to lie on the grenade as his three comrades escaped the position despite the fact that two more enemy grenades were thrown into the position to explode around him.
-His comrades now in a place of safety and still miraculously unhurt, Gallagher then rolled off the grenade at his squad leader’s order and threw the grenade into the nearby river where it immediately exploded upon hitting the water.
+His comrades now in a place of safety and himself still miraculously unhurt, Gallagher then rolled off the grenade at his squad leader’s order and threw the grenade into the nearby river where it immediately exploded upon hitting the water.

 For his “extraordinary heroism and inspiring valor” Gallagher was awarded the Navy Cross.
 It is said that Gallagher was informed at that time that the only reason he had not been awarded our nation’s highest honor, the Medal of Honor, was only that “the grenade had not exploded and killed him, if it had, he would certainly have been a shoe-in.”
 This account has been verified in by Gallagher’s former Executive Officer who has stated that over his protests the Medal of Honor citation he had written up was downgraded to a Navy Cross before being submitted to a higher authority by his battalion.
 Again the reason given for not recommending Lance Corporal Gallagher for the Medal of Honor was that Corporal Gallagher’s unselfish act of sacrifice and heroism had not been fatal.
 There is no requirement, nor has there ever been, that a person must die to receive the Medal of Honor, the Medal is awarded for the act of valor performed, not what happened to the individual performing it.
 Certainly lying on a live grenade under fire so that three fellow Marines could escape